Yamandu Costa

 Influenced by the music of Radamés Gnattali, he began to study the music of other Brazilians, such as Baden Powell de Aquino, Tom Jobim and Raphael Rabello.

 At age seventeen he played in São Paulo for the first time at the Cultural Circuit Bank of Brazil; the concert was produced by Study Tone Brazil.

+Yamandu Costa gained increased international recognition after he appeared in Mika Kaurismäki's 2005 documentary film Brasileirinho.
+The film showcased the vibrant world of Brazilian choro music and featured Costa’s impressive guitar skills, which helped him reach a broader audience.
+While he was already an established musician in Brazil, the documentary played a significant role in elevating his profile internationally.

-Costa's diverse styles include chorinho, bossa nova, milonga, tango, samba and chamamé.
+Costa's diverse styles include choro, bossa nova, milonga, tango, samba and chamamé.

-Costa appeared in Mika Kaurismäki's 2005 documentary film Brasileirinho.

-His album Vento Sul was considered one of the 25 best Brazilian albums of the second half of 2019 by the São Paulo Association of Art Critics.
+His 2019 album Vento Sul was considered one of the 25 best Brazilian albums of the second half of 2019 by the São Paulo Association of Art Critics.

 In 2021, his album Toquinho e Yamandu Costa - Bachianinha (Live at Rio Montreux Jazz Festival) (with Toquinho) won the Latin Grammy Award for Best Instrumental Album.

 Awards

+List of awards won by Yamandu Costa: